chonieny/Hate_Crime_Factors_project/README.md

 ### Exploratory Data Analysis
 * The distribution of each feature was checked.<br/>
   Log transformation was done on the skewed features, which made their distributions more normal.<br/>
-* Using the 1.5 IQR rule, identified states that might contain outlier outcome values<br/>
+* Using the 1.5 IQR rule, states that might contain outlier outcome values were identified<br/>
   &#8594; the states were Oregon and District of Columbia

 ### Data Cleaning
 * Dropped the very few missing values that were present in the dataset
 * Data were scaled
 * Skewed features underwent log transformation
 * Some variable types were converted to factors